 A. General rule

-If you or your company is already party to a written agreement pursuant to which you are licensed to use some or all of the Marks, that agreement, in addition to any and all branding guidelines and other directives (“Branding Guidelines”), will govern your rights to use those Marks.
+If you are already party to a written agreement with T-Mobile or its subsidiaries, pursuant to which you are licensed to use some or all of the Marks, that agreement, in addition to any and all brand guidelines and other directives that we communicate to you (“Brand Guidelines”), will govern your rights to use those Marks.
 All licensees are also required to fully comply with these Marks Rules.
-If a rule in these Marks Rules conflicts with or is inconsistent with a term or provision in your license agreement or any Branding Guidelines (including all Branding Guidelines articulated by DT with respect to the DT Marks), then the term appearing in the agreement or Branding Guidelines will control.
+If a rule in these Marks Rules conflicts with or is inconsistent with a term or provision in your license agreement or any Brand Guidelines (including all Brand Guidelines articulated by DT with respect to the DT Marks), then the term or provision appearing in the agreement or Brand Guidelines will control.

-To obtain authorization to use the Marks, or to report possible infringement or dilution of the Marks, please contact T-Mobile’s Intellectual Property Team at IPCOUNSEL@T-MOBILE.COM.
+To request authorization to use the Marks, or to report possible infringement or dilution of the Marks, please contact T-Mobile’s Intellectual Property Team at IPCOUNSEL@T-MOBILE.COM.